zephyr-data-specs/GMNS/Specification/Node.md

 zone_id | TEXT | Optional | Could be a Transportation Analysis Zone (TAZ) or city, or census tract, or census block parent_node_id | Node_ID | Optional | The parent of this node; for example, a pedestrian node at one corner of an intersection's parent is the intersection itself.

-Ad hoc fields (e.g., area, subarea, associated GTFS stop) may also be added
+Ad hoc fields (e.g., area, subarea, associated GTFS stop) may also be added.